Dr. Kristie McAlpine

 Ph.D., Cornell University

-Kristie McAlpine is an Assistant Professor of Management.
-She received her B.A. in Psychology from Kalamazoo College, her Master of Human Resources and Labor Relations (MHRLR) from Michigan State University, and her M.S. and Ph.D. in Human Resource Studies from Cornell University.
-Kristie’s research explores three themes associated with the changing nature of work (e.g., due to technological advances, changing demography): (1) virtual work arrangements, (2) diversity, and (3) the work-family interface.
-Her research has been published in outlets such as Industrial and Labor Relations Review and has been featured in The New York Times.
+Dr. Kristie McAlpine is an Assistant Professor of Management.
+She received her B.A. in Psychology from Kalamazoo College, her Master of Human Resources and Labor Relations (MHRLR) from Michigan State University, and her M.S. and Ph.D. from the ILR School at Cornell University.
+Kristieโs research explores themes associated with demographic and technological changes in the modern work context, including virtual work, diversity (e.g., gender, disability), and the work-family interface.
+Her research has been published in academic outlets such as Administrative Science Quarterly, Industrial and Labor Relations Review, Annual Review of Organizational Psychology and Organizational Behavior, and Human Resource Management, among others.
+Her work has also been featured in various media outlets, including NPRโs Planet Money, BBC News, BBC World Service, and The New York Times.

-Research Interests: Virtual work (e.g., telecommuting), diversity (e.g., gender, disability), the work-family interface (e.g., managing work and non-work boundaries, dual career couples), and human resource management.
+Research Interests: Virtual work (e.g., telecommuting, virtual leadership), diversity (e.g., gender, disability), the work-family interface (e.g., boundary management, dual career couples), and human resource management.